DaniKrzv/move_learning/README.md

 # move_learning

-repo containing 3 mini projects:
+repo containing 3 mini projects to descover sui move:

-1- simple token mint/ generator the goal is to write a module that allows:
+1- Simple token mint/ generator: the goal is to write a module that allows:
   - Users to mint a simple fungible token (like an ERC20 but Sui-style).
   - Users can transfer, burn, and check balances.